-- Almost half of all people (~45%) are unsheltered (1 or more days) and do not or cannot access shelter. - Two out of three (~ 66%) access homeless assistance (outreach, shelter, re-housing, etc.) but the remainder do not due to insufficient capacity, access, quality of services, or other issues. - Black/African American people are significantly overrepresented among people who experience homelessness: 39% of all people experiencing homelessness compared with 11% in Sacramento County. - Just over half of all adults (~54%) report having one or more severe and persistent disabling condition.
-This data also reflects information from the Findings & Recommendations from the CoC Racial Equity Committee.
+- Almost half of all people (~45%) are unsheltered (1 or more days) and do not or cannot access shelter. - Two out of three (~ 66%) access homeless assistance (outreach, shelter, re-housing, etc.) but the remainder do not due to insufficient capacity, access, quality of services, or other issues. - Black and African American people are significantly overrepresented among people who experience homelessness: 39% of all people experiencing homelessness compared with 11% overall in Sacramento County[11]. - Just over half of all adults (~54%) report having one or more severe and persistent disabling condition.

+This data also reflects findings from the Findings & Recommendations from the CoC Racial Equity Committee.
 Key report findings included: disparities in access to homeless services, undercounting and poor data collection within historically under-resourced communities, negative impacts of racial biases across the system including the assessment and prioritization processes for the allocation of resources, implementation of a trauma-informed and racial equity approach to engage landlords to reduce historical discriminatory tenant leasing practices, and a lack of racial/ethnic, and lived expertise participation across all levels of the homelessness workforce.
 The report also noted that many communities of color including Black and African American and American Indian and Alaskan Native homeless populations are not being served in comparison to their representation in the annual homeless count.
 Unhoused community members who identify as LGBTQIA+ and/or live with disabilities were also found to have barriers to accessing services.

 To mitigate these findings, the CoC established the CORE HUD Equity Work Group that includes members of the Racial Equity Committee, Coordinated Entry Committee, and the Partners with Lived Expertise Cohort.
 This team is made up of 35% of persons with lived expertise and 66% of whom identify as Black, Indigenous and people of color.
-In addition to PLE, the team is also made up of LGBTQ people, domestic violence survivors, veterans, outreach providers, seniors, coordinated entry representatives, housing providers, people living with disabilities, and justice impacted folks.
+In addition to Persons with Lived Expertise, the team is also made up of persons identifying as LGBTQIA+, domestic violence survivors, veterans, outreach providers, seniors, coordinated entry representatives, housing providers, people living with disabilities, and justice impacted folks.
 The work group established a goal to increase access points, referrals and placements into housing for the BIPOC community found throughout the county.
 The CORE HUD Equity team analyzed data from HMIS, the 2020 PIT Count, and the gaps analysis to identify our underserved communities with the intent of developing a strategic plan to complete the following:

 - a.
 Strategic outreach to grass roots community partners that serve Black, Indigenous, communities of color - b.
 Onboard identified community partners into HMIS as access points - c.
 Incorporate community partners into Coordinated Access System and Coordinated Entry System - d.
-Onboard identified providers who are willing to be Problem Solving Access Point sites - 2.
-How underserved communities in their geographic area interact with the homeless system including description of those populations
+Onboard identified providers who are willing to be Problem Solving Access Point sites - ${\bf 2.} \ \ How underserved \ communities \ in their geographic area \ interact \ with \ the \ homeless \ system-including \ description \ of \ those \ populations$ particular characteristic, as well as geographic communities, that have been systematically denied a full opportunity to participate in aspects of economic, social, and civic life.
+These communities include Black, Latino, and Indigenous and Native American persons, Asian Americans and Pacific Islanders, and other persons of color; lesbian, gay, bisexual, transgender, and queer (LGBTQ+)